reapp/reapp-reducer/README.md

 Simple reducer for use with flux.
 Reduces an array or map into an array of objects with:
   { id, data, status }

-Status is given first so we can allow currying, ex:
+Status is given first so we can allow currying, e.g.:

 ```js
 var loadedReducer = reducer.bind(null, 'LOADED');